This POST “Hungarian Forint” was originally published on December 26, 2019, and has been updated as of June 22, 2023.

 The obverse shows King Stephen I of Hungary (975-1038).
 Nicknamed “the Saint” or “the Great,” Stephen I was the last great prince of the Hungarians and the first king of Hungary.

 The reverse shows views of his city of birth, Esztergom (Estrigonia) belonging to the county of Komárom-Esztergom in Hungary.
 Since the founding of the Kingdom of Hungary it became the residence of the archbishop of Esztergom, the highest hierarchy of the Catholic Church in the country.

 The value in euros of this 5000 HUF banknote would be today in Spain of 25 euros.

 20.000 forint banknote (20.000 Ft)

-This bill of brown and green-blue tones came to light on September 25, 2015 and shares the same measures as the other bills: 154 mm x 70 mm.
+This note of brown and green-blue tones came to light on September 25, 2015 and shares the same measures as the other notes: 154 mm x 70 mm.

 The obverse shows Ferenc Deák of Kehida (1803-1876), a Hungarian politician known as “The Sage of the Fatherland.”
 On the reverse is the old parliament of Hungary.

 The value in euros of this 5000 HUF banknote would be today in Spain of 49 euros.

 Beware of out-of-circulation forint banknotes, since they have the same design as their predecessors but lack their innovative security measures.
 Look at this table with the different security measures for new banknotes.